mvp5464/interviewPrep/JavaScript.md

 	greeting()
 }
 run()
-# HERE first run() -> greeting() -> console.log("Hello World") is executed
+# HERE first run() -> greeting() -> console.log("Hello World") is called in stack
 # SO THE LAST OPERATION IS EXECUTED FIRST (ie. console.log("Hello World") then> greeting() and then> run())

 # WEB APIS
 JavaScript uses the browser’s provided Web Application Programming Interfaces (Web APIs).
 The Web APIs are a set of functions provided by the browser that the JavaScript engine can utilize.
 They include examples such as Document Object Model (DOM) manipulation methods, fetch, setInterval, setTimeout, promises, async-await functions, and more.
-- IN NODEJS JS OFFLOAD OPERATION TO THE SYSTEMS KERNAL (MOST KERNAL ARE MULTITHREAD SO THEY CAN HANDLE IN THE BACKGROUND)
+- NODEJS OFFLOAD OPERATION TO THE SYSTEMS KERNAL (MOST KERNAL ARE MULTITHREAD SO THEY CAN HANDLE IN THE BACKGROUND)
 - The JavaScript Engine interacting with the Web APIs inside the JavaScript Runtime

 # CALLBACK